Our story

 How can we build more appropriately for our given environment while lowering our carbon footprint and using the local materials around us?
 This is one of the questions we are answering at the Mojave Center.
 We demonstrate various ways to build with natural materials for different environments.
 Additionally, we saw a need to teach practical building skills.
 Simple and intuitive building techniques mastered only by the touch of your own hand, this is the connection we are striving to bridge.

-reconnection to natural & wild Spaces
+connection to natural & wild Spaces

 Form a collective